 - High cholesterol levels

 Metabolic syndrome is at epidemic levels in America.
 It’s an epidemic of heart disease that is killing millions.
 The consumption of the magnesium hydroxide and hydrogen rich water in the study resulted in a 39% increase in levels of the antioxidant enzyme Superoxide Dismutase.
 It also resulted in a 43% decrease in the harmful radical thiobarbituric acid.
+These two results are significant: They show that alkaline hydrogen water has the ability to significantly reduce the harmful oxidation that is a major factor in heart disease, kidney disease, and brain diseases.

 The same effect on antioxidant and cholesterol levels found with alkaline water